 It could be as soon as the next morning!
 It depends on when you place your order, and where you are shipping it to.
 Please see our Shipping Information page

 How will I know when my order will arrive?

-When your order ships, you will automatically receive aFedEx tracking number viaemail.
+When your order ships, you will automatically receive a FedEx tracking number via email.
 Simply click the tracking number and you can watch your package make its way to you.

-Please Contact Us and we will do our best to get your order out the door and on your doorstep!
+and we will do our best to get your order out the door and on your doorstep!

 Yes.
 Please note the date you would like it to arrive in the FedEx comments section during checkout.
-Please note that we cannot deliver on Mondays and if you request a Saturday, there will be an extra cost.
-If you have already placed your order, please Contact Us immediately with your request.
+Please note that we cannot deliver on Sundays or Mondays.
+Saturday delivery is available only in limited instances and at an extra cost.
+Please Contact Us

 Do I have to be home when my order is delivered / Is a signature required?